 - 1 teaspoon chopped fresh rosemary

-- Place chicken pieces into a plastic bag one at a time to prevent any splatter or flying pieces; press the air out and seal.
+- Place 1 pound (453 g) boneless skinless chicken breast or tenderloins into a plastic bag one at a time to prevent any splatter or flying pieces; press the air out and seal.
 Pound chicken with a mallet or palm of your hand until approximately 1/2 inch thick.

-- Tear up bread and place into the bowl of a food processor or blender along with cheese, parsley, and rosemary.
+- Tear up 2 thick slices of bread and place into the bowl of a food processor or blender along with 2 tablespoons freshly-grated Parmesan cheese, 1 tablespoon chopped fresh flat-leaf parsley, and 1 teaspoon chopped fresh rosemary.
 Pulse until finely chopped.
 Pour crumbs onto a flat plate.

-- Beat egg and egg white with a fork and pour it into a pie plate.
+- Beat 1 large (50 g) egg and 1 large (33 g) egg white with a fork and pour it into a pie plate.

-- Preheat a large skillet and add half of the oil.
+- Preheat a large skillet and add half of the 3 tablespoons (42 g) olive oil.
 Oil is ready when it glistens.

 - Dip each chicken piece into the egg mixture, then coat both sides with crumb mixture, pressing lightly to make sure the surface is completely covered.
 Shake gently to release any excess crumbs.